Pomax/socketless/README.md

 - `state`, an object used for internal state synchronization with a connected web interface.
 Any values that you want synced should be set on this object )note: there is not special `setState`, values can be set directly on this object).

 Of these three `state` is technically not guaranteed, and depends on the `directSync` boolean passed as part of the creation call.
 When `true`, no state variable is used and the webclient itself is treated as the state object. _This is incredibly error prone, and is highly discouraged_ not to mention might be removed as functionality in the future, so don't rely on it.

+### Methods

+The web client has the same API as the regular client.

+### Event handlers

+The web client has the same API as the regular client, with two additional event handlers:

+- `onBrowserConnect()`, called when a browser connects to this web client
+- `onBrowserDisconnect()`, called when a connected browser disconnectrs from this web client

+### Additional details

 The `publicDir` will be used to serve this web client's HTML/CSS/JS interface when connected to by any web browser.
 In order for this to work, the `index.html` (or whatever custom name you decide on) **must** contain the following script code: